-To understand the physics behind the plotting, one can assume that the spin ensemble is measured by a Stern-Gerlach ex-45 periment and the probability of finding the maximal projection state is plotted as a surface; the radius from the origin of the coordinate system to a point on the surface represents the measured maximal probability along that direction.
-The "measurements" are conducted with the measurement device rotated by Euler angles with the z-y-z convention ( $\phi$ , $\theta$ , 0).
-The AMPS can be constructed by setting the radius of the surface along the direction ( $\theta$ , $\phi$ ) equal to the measured probability.
-Despite their utility in atomic physics, AMPS have limitations for the use in NMR.
-For example, they do not represent coherences connect-

-- 50 ing states with different total angular momentum (including states of the same total angular momentum quantum number F but belonging to different manifolds) which play a crucial role in NMR of multi-spin systems.
+To understand the physics behind the plotting, one can assume that the spin ensemble is measured by a Stern-Gerlach experiment, and the probability of finding the maximal projection state is plotted as a surface; the radius from the origin of the coordinate system to a point on the surface represents the measured maximal probability along that direction.
+The "measurements" are conducted with the measurement device rotated by Euler angles with the z-y-z convention $(\phi, \theta, 0)$.
+The AMPS can be constructed by setting the radius of the surface along the direction (θ, φ) equal to the measured probability.
+Despite their utility in atomic physics, AMPS have limitations for use in NMR.
+For example, they do not represent coherences connecting states with different total angular momenta (including states of the same total angular momentum quantum number F but belonging to different manifolds) which play a crucial role in NMR of multi-spin systems.
 In this study, we demonstrate that such coherences can also be visualized assuming a generalized form of the measurement operator, with the measurement device rotated along various directions.
-Besides, we show that one of the selected measurements is directly related to the measured ZULF NMR signal.
-As a result, our approach is helpful in understanding the complicated splittings in ZULF NMR spectra. - 55 The approach presented in this work constitutes convenient means for visualizing complex dynamics in multispin systems exemplified here for pairs of nuclear spins 1/2.
+In addition, we show that one of the selected measurements is directly related to the measured zero- to ultralow-field (ZULF) NMR signal.
+As a result, our approach is helpful in understanding the complicated splittings in ZULF NMR spectra.
+The approach presented in this work constitutes convenient means for visualizing complex dynamics in multi-spin systems exemplified here for pairs of nuclear spins-1/2.